TRANSFORABJ70/TRANSFOR19/README.md

 3. What is the timezone in Xi'an, Shaanxi, China?
 - For the specific area GMT+8 is used.
 The same timezone is used in the Predictions.zip files.

+4. What does the Predictions_north.csv include?
+- The Predictions_north file includes the average speed of vehicles traveling to north (which means that latitude increasing) per 5 min intervals.
+The symbol "x" stands for the time intervals you are asked to generate predictions.

+5. How are speeds  calculated in the Predictions files?
+- The average speeds are calculated based on the distributed GPS data (extra day file).
+This extra day dataset does not contain trajectories for the specific road section during the prediction hours (marked with x in the predictions_north and south files).
+The average speed seen in the Predictions files is the average of all speeds of all vehicles traveling in the specific road section per direction of travel.